Basmatz/Basmatz.github.io/README.md

-# Data Science Portfolio 2020
+# Data Science Portfolio 2021

-##### In the following I want to present some of the projects I did in the last months and elaborate on the results.
+##### In the following I want to present some of the projects I did in the last months, give some insight in how I work and elaborate on the results.

 Content: